rodneyshupe/Libations/Libations.html.rst

 .. class:: center

-a collection of recipes containing the favorites of Rodney Shupe and family
+a collection of mixes, cocktails and other libations

 .. include:: temp_substitutions.rst